vice7770/vite-movie/README.md

 MileStones:
-X Get the data to fetch.(Will only use the page1 of the returned api for my carousels) Necessary api calls with types, top movies, top series, romance, comedy.
-UI for Main page, 4 couressel
+X Get the data to fetch.(Will only use the page1 of the returned api for my carousels) X Necessary api calls with types, top movies, top series, romance, comedy.(Will skip for now, romance and comedy) UI for Main page, 4 couressel
 Get routing working to redirect to other pages with param.
 Install state management zustand and React Query, keep state of selected element selected.